cjmcmahon1/FINCH/Images/Bench_Images/README.md

   <li>led: no pinhole, subject is some dust specks on the glass covering of the LED</li>
   <li>led-500um: 500um pinhole, focused to same dust in front of LED</li>
 </ul>
+The angles are specified with the handles, '0deg', '60deg', '120deg', to represent the rotation of the second linear polarizer (0 degrees, 60 degrees, 120 degrees, etc).
+These angles are not relative to some axis, they are just based on the markings on the rotation mount.
+This is OK for our purposes since we are only interested in the relative angle between these images.